-- F.3.10 IPs are permitted to rely on CDD conducted by certain third parties, rather than performing their own CDD.
-Where they do so IPs should have regard to paras 5.3.25 5.3.31 of the Guidance.
+- F.3.10 Under Regulation 39, IPs may rely on CDD conducted by certain third parties, rather than performing their own CDD.
+Where they do so IPs should have regard to paras 5.4.1 5.4.7 of the Guidance.
 In particular, the IP should still carry out a risk assessment and perform ongoing monitoring. - F.3.11 Where an IP is appointed administrative receiver (in Scotland, receiver) or administrator by a bank or other institution which is itself subject to the 2017 Regulations, the IP may be able to obtain copies of CDD undertaken by the bank or other institution for use in the IP's CDD.
-Again, this process should be completed as soon as is reasonably practicable.
-IPs must be satisfied that they have sufficient evidence of identity and enough information to assess the MLTF risks and must, therefore, conduct such further CDD as is necessary for these risks to be properly assessed.
-In the situation where management of the client entity are hostile, and unwilling to provide further information, the IP should review other sources of publicly available information, or electronic verification services to enable reasonable verification of the client.
+Again, this process should be completed as soon as is reasonably practicable, so the IP should request copies of CDD on initial contact with the appointee.
+IPs must be satisfied that they have sufficient evidence of identity and enough information to assess the MLTF risks (see the risk factors in F.2.3 above) and must, therefore, conduct such further CDD as is necessary for these risks to be properly assessed.
+In the situation where management of the client entity is hostile, and unwilling to provide further information, the IP should review other sources of publicly available information, or electronic verification services to enable reasonable verification of the client.